persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     :align: center

 In the corresponding window, the user has to define the threshold defining the failure domain corresponding to the selected output.
-The available operators to define the failure event are:
+By default it equals 0.
+The values are expected to be floating points or integers.The available operators to define the failure event are:

 - <= (less or equal)
 - >= (greater or equal)